 5. QRDA III Implementation Guide for 2018

 Quality Reporting Document Architecture (QRDA)III is the supported format for Quality Measures (as well as other categories) reporting through EHRs for 2017 submissions.
 QRDA III will continue to be the standard document format for reporting for 2018.
 CMS has released the QRDA III implementation Guide for 2018, which 2014 and 2015 Certified EHRs will need to follow for 2018 Performance Year.
-We will be discussing these requirements and more in our technical deep dive session for MIPS.
+We will be discussing these requirements in depth during our technical session for MIPS focused on vendors.

 Understand the Changes - The 2018 Boot Camp Webinar Series